 At the height of the supply and demand issues people were buying them off me and selling them on Ebay at £20 a packet.
 That made me realise how daft people could be, as the fine for not carrying them (which never actually came into force at any time) was only 11 euros.

 People around this time were asking me if they should buy them and I was saying NO, as "it's cheaper to pay the fine which incidentally hasn't come into force yet" but they were just ignoring me and buying them anyway.

-In January 2013 – the French government officially said that the introduction of a fine for not having an unused breathalyzer with you (which was to be €11) has been postponed indefinitely.
+In January 2013 – the French government officially said that the introduction of a fine for not having an unused breathalyser with you (which was to be €11) was postponed indefinitely.

-Even now people still buy them, and they will continue to do so as they'd rather have some in the car if they get stopped as it's just one less thing the French police can pick fault with if you get stopped.
+Even then people continued buying them, and they will continue to do so as they'd rather have some in the car if they get stopped.
+It's just one less thing the French police can pick fault with.